Behind the Scenes of the PCH Prize Patrol

 The Publishers Clearing House Prize Patrol is made up of a core team of about five people.
 However, other members of the PCH team can be invited to be a part of the PCH Prize Patrol from time to time.

-For example, PCH occasionally conducts a "Prize Patrol Blitz," which awards dozens of prizes across the United States at the same time.
+For example, PCH conducted a "Prize Patrol Blitz," which awarded dozens of prizes across the United States at the same time.
 To handle such a massive outpouring of prizes, 60 regular PCH employees, including Janice Ryan, were temporarily recruited to the Publishers Clearing House Prize Patrol.

-If you're a regular Publishers Clearing House employee, you don't just get sent out on a Prize Patrol Blitz.
-Oh, no, indeed.
-First, you get sent to … Prize Patrol Boot Camp!
+If you're a regular Publishers Clearing House employee, you don't just go out on a Prize Patrol Blitz.
+First, you get sent to… Prize Patrol Boot Camp!

 That's right, every potential Prize Patrol Deputy attends a two-week Prize Patrol Boot Camp to learn the necessary skills for awarding huge prizes to strangers.

 What kinds of things do employees learn in the PCH Prize Patrol Boot Camp?
 According to Janice Ryan, the lessons cover topics like:

 - How to alert the local news media.

 - How to discover where the winner will be without ruining the surprise.

 - How to represent Publishers Clearing House well.

 - How to get a good shot of the winner's reaction for the cameras.

 How Does the PCH Prize Patrol Award Prizes?